royward/pseudo-double/README.md

 	./pseudo_float_test
 	Tests done, passed 3863863/3863863

+## Overflows

+There is an error value (PF_NAN in C) overflows/errors/out_of_range are represented by all bits set to 1.

+There are three macros that can be set to determine the behaviour in these cases:

+PF_DO_ERROR_OVERFLOW
+C default: return PF_NAN
+C++ default: throw std::overflow_error("overflow")

+PF_DO_ERROR_UNDERFLOW
+C default: return 0
+C++ default: return PseudoFloat(0)

+PF_DO_ERROR_RANGE
+C default: return PF_NAN
+C++ default: throw std::range_error("range")

+NOTE: in the interests of performance, PF_NAN is _not_ checked for on input, so in C it should be checked for explicitly after any calculation that might generate that value.

 ## Design Considerations

 This library is designed to be a tradeoff between speed and accuracy.
 It does not get full IEEE 754 accuracy although it is often close, but should be reasonably performant, although of course not even close to native floating point.